 - Bitch in Sheep's Clothing: Danke's puppies are this, as they's smart enough to provoke Brutus and do whatever damage they want inside the house or during the party without ever getting suspected while Brutus always takes the blame.

 - Canis Major: Brutus, compared to the dachshunds' size.

 - Heroic Dog: Brutus, when he saves puppy Chloe from a garbage truck.

 - Interspecies Adoption: Brutus is fed with Danke's milk as a puppy.
 By living in contact with dachshunds, he develops a habit of crawling on the floor to get closer to their size.

 - Living Motion Detector: Mr. Toyama invokes this when he mistakes Brutus for a lion.

-- Pet Contest Episode: Mark enters Brutus in a Dog Show, where Brutus encounters a female Great Dane and promptly realizes how to Be Yourself.
+- Pet Contest: Mark enters Brutus in a Dog Show, where Brutus encounters a female Great Dane and promptly realizes how to finally be himself.